-Join the National Speech & Debate Association for the inaugural national education conference for speech and debate with our gracious hosts Cherry Creek High School and the Colorado High School Activities Association (CHSAA).
+Join the National Speech & Debate Association in Denver, Colorado, for the inaugural national education conference for speech and debate with our gracious hosts Cherry Creek High School and the Colorado High School Activities Association (CHSAA).
 Attendees can earn up to 20 hours of professional development as well as possible graduate credit hours!

 Note: The registration fee is non-refundable after March 3, 2017.
 All registration forms must be completed and payment received by July 1, 2017, to guarantee your spot at the conference.